robertofig/PnpServer/README.md

 The build script is located in `/src`, and builds to a `/build` directory in the project root.
 It can be simply run from command line, provided the compiler symbols are loaded.
 Currently only supports MSVC on Windows, but a version for Clang is in the making, and in the future a version for Linux using GCC.
 It is configured to build both a release version and a debug version, although debug version comes commented out.

-PnP Server depends on some files from TinyBase and TinyServer.
-Both these projects come in the `/include` directory as git submodules.
-To pull them there, run `git submodule update --remote` from the PnpServer root dir.
-Alternatively, one can change the `TinyBase` and `TinyServer` variables in the build script to point to a different path for these libraries.

 ## How to build an app

-To build an app to it, one must included the [pnp-server-app.h](src/pnp-server-app.h) header file, present in the `/include` dir.
+To build an app to it, one must included the [pnp-server-app.h](src/pnp-server-app.h) header file, present in the `/src` dir.
 You can copy it to the app working area and include it from there.
 It must also contain the following two functions:

 ```c
 void ModuleMain(http* Http, app_arena* Arena);